roastedbread1/sph-solver/readme.md

 ### Linux

-I have not tested this in linux, but in theory it should work since there are not platform independent code
+I have not tested this in linux, but in theory it should work since there are no platform independent code

 install vcpkg